nsniteshsahni/telepi/README.md

 ```
 /torrent <magnet link/torrent URL/info hash>
 ```
-Adds and downloads torrent remotely toy your device.Uses deluge torrent client as backend.
+Adds and downloads torrent remotely to your device.Uses deluge torrent client as backend.
 Visit above bot URL for more interesting features and commands.
 # Requirements
 This bot requires following Python librarires: